git/git.github.io/rev_news/drafts/edition-81.md

 __Git tools and sites__

-* [Commitlint](https://commitlint.js.org/#/) is a tool, written in JavaScript and running on Node.js (an npm tool), that helps your team with adhering to a commit convention.
+* [`commitlint`](https://commitlint.js.org/#/) is a tool written in JavaScript and running on Node.js (that is, an npm tool) that helps your team with adhering to a commit convention.
 * [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog)
   is an npm tool to generate changelogs and release notes from a project's commit messages and metadata.
 * [Git Command Explorer](https://gitexplorer.com/) is a web application